 (b) For the purposes of OAR 330-110-0042(1), savings from a refunding are shared on an equitable basis if the Department receives half the savings, and the affected borrowers receive or split half the savings, net of costs, from a bond refunding.
-When the Internal Revenue Code or other law limits the amount of refunding savings the Department may receive less or more than half the savings, and the affected borrowers will receive the remainder.
-If multiple loans were funded from the proceeds of the refunded bonds, the affected borrowers of the proceeds of the refunded bonds that were used to make their loans, adjusted for the remaining term to maturity of their loans.
+When the Internal Revenue Code or other law limits the amount of refunding savings the Department may retain or provide to the affected borrowers, the Department may receive less or more than half the savings, and the affected borrowers will receive the remainder.
+If multiple loans were funded from the proceeds of the refunded bonds, the affected borrowers will share the savings in proportion with their respective shares of the proceeds of the refunded bonds that were used to make their loans, adjusted for the remaining term to maturity of their loans.